armagandalkiran/react-test-library-jest-dom/README.md

       #UNIT TESTING                  #FUNCTIONAL TESTING

-- isolated: mock dependencies,      - include all relevant units,test behavior test internals.
+- isolated: mock dependencies,      -----include all relevant units,test behavior test internals.

-* Very easy to pinpoint failures.   * Close to how users interact with software
+* Very easy to pinpoint failures.   -----Close to how users interact with software

 !
-Further from how users interact.  * Robuse tests. (hard to break)
+Further from how users interact.  -----Robuse tests. (hard to break)
 with software.
 !
-More likely to break with.        !
-More difficult to debug failing tests. refactoring.
+More likely to break with.        ----- More difficult to debug failing tests. refactoring.